Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cala Goloritze beach.
 Photo: Alamy

 Baunei, a village in the east of Sardinia, has limited the number of visitors to its four most beautiful beaches along a 40-kilometer stretch of coastline overlooking the Gulf of Orosei.
-Baunei Mayor Stefano Monni said dozens of beaches in the area were unable to accommodate the thousands of visitors who crowded in each day, making tourism and the environment unsustainable.
+Baunei Mayor Stefano Monni said dozens of beaches in the area were unable to accommodate the thousands of visitors who crowded in every day, making tourism and the environment unsustainable.

 Cala dei Gabbiani and Cala Biriala beaches are currently limited to 300 visitors per day.
 Cala Goloritze is limited to 250 visitors and the largest beach, Cala Mariolu, is limited to 700.